-* The DRV function in mylCalPERS will activate in February 2018.
-If January is your birth month, you will initially re-verify your family members in 2021.
+* If January is your birth month, you will initially re-verify your family members in 2021.

 Delay in providing re-verification documents to your departmental human resources (HR) office may result in your family members losing health, dental, and/or premier vision coverage.

 HR offices will keep all documents used in the DRV process in your Official Personnel File (OPF) without a purge date.

 You may contact your HR office or visit the dental carrier/VSP website and create an online profile.
 From your online profile, you can view who is enrolled on your plan.
 Below is a list of the carrier websites: Dentalwww.deltadentalins.com/statewww.socdhmo.com/www.metlife.com/group-dental/safeguard/soc www.westerndental.com/state-of-ca

 No. You should provide copies of the documents and write "Not for Official Use" on them.

 Spouse or Domestic Partner

 A copy of the government issued marriage certificate or domestic partnership registration filed with the California Secretary of State or a comparable agency in another jurisdiction listing the family member as the domestic partner.